-At a more local level, a number of local authorities in England and Wales have declared climate emergencies.
+At a more local level, a number of local authorities in England and Wales have declared climate emergencies and in the Welsh Government's April 2022 All Wales Plan, have committed to being Net Zero by 2030.
 We expect this to feed into regional development plans, further impacting the electricity distribution network.